The Proactive Guide to Technical SEO for SaaS Companies

 If only a third of your pages have metadata, it doesn't send a great signal.

-You cannot build a house without foundation.
+You cannot build a house without a solid foundation.

 The truth is that technical SEO is easy to overlook but vital to the long-term success of your business when it comes to ranking in search engines.
 So, make sure not to ignore it!